The Wildhearts (album)

 The Wildhearts is the sixth album by the eponymous band.
 The first (download only) single was "The Sweetest Song" released two weeks before the album.
 The next single was "The New Flesh", the first on the album to be accompanied with a video.
+A remaster done by Dave Draper including bonus tracks was released in January 2019.

 Reception

 The album reached number 55 in the UK album charts the week after its release.